claudioandre-br/packages/anatine/readme.md

 > Pristine Twitter app

-This app is based the awesome [Mobile Twitter](https://mobile.twitter.com) site, but modifies a lot of things and makes it more usable on the desktop.
+Anatine is an open-source Desktop Twitter Multiplatform App.
+It is based the awesome [Mobile Twitter](https://mobile.twitter.com) site, but modifies a lot of things and makes it more usable on the desktop.

-### Snap
+## Snap
 > Built and deployed using Launchpad

 [**A Snap**](http://snapcraft.io/) is a fancy zip file containing an application together with its dependencies, and a description of how it should safely be run on your system.